lao8n/system_design/design_for/data/low_latency/design_youtube.md

 Data scalability
 * Parallelize uploading in chunks
+* Separate metadata, video and audio and DAG to parallelize tasks like thumbnail, watermark etc.

 Data security
 * Only authorized users can upload by using pre-signed URLs which gives access permission to the object identified in the URL